 The call board was also strewn with notecards, some signed, with slogans and messages about race inequality in theater, including one that stated, “I’m more than just the role of Donkey in ‘Shrek’ and Seaweed in ‘Hairspray.’”

-In a response, Scott Burrell, assistant director of Creative and Performing Arts, sent out an email to all theater and dance majors and minors, announcing that there would be an open forum in Frederick’s Art Center on Tuesday, April 20 to discuss diversity and inclusion in the department of theater and dance.
+In a response, Scott Burrell, director of Creative and Performing Arts, sent out an email to all theater and dance majors and minors, announcing that there would be an open forum in Frederick’s Art Center on Tuesday, April 20 to discuss diversity and inclusion in the department of theater and dance.

 The forum was moderated by Dr. Michael Snowden, NSU’s Vice President of Inclusion and Diversity.
 Burrell, Darren Nixon, president of NSU’s chapter of The National Association for the Advancement of Colored People, Dr. Francene Lemoine, professor and dean of the College of Arts and Sciences and Brett Garfinkel, department head of Theater and Dance, were on the stage and available to respond to student concerns.

 Shari Wilson, senior theater and English major, as the first student to stand at a microphone and speak to the faculty on the stage.

 “I feel like we did what we did yesterday, which was our protest, in a way, because we just want you to listen to us.
 I feel like a lot of the faculty and people that are in charge of making decisions, they just aren’t listening,” Wilson said.
 “And I feel like you guys are making decisions based on what you think is right, rather than what we’re telling you.”

 Throughout the two hours, students expressed concerns about their treatment by individual professors, the department and being overlooked for roles due to race.